-- Wash and thoroughly dry chicken pieces and place in single layer in pan.
+- Place the chicken pieces in a single layer in a shallow pan.

-- Meanwhile, heat peanut oil in a large iron skillet.
+- Meanwhile, heat the peanut oil in a large iron skillet.

-- Remove chicken to paper towel lined plate and allow to drain for about 5 minutes.
+- Remove cooked chicken to a paper towel lined plate or a rack set in a baking pan and allow it to drain for about 5 minutes.